ECS153/final-project-group-0-/design_docs.md

 This microservice will be responsible for communicating with our api and displaying all of the information it receives via a small e ink display.
 The user can also make selections based on this input via small buttons.

 ### Browser Extension [Design](https://docs.google.com/document/d/1Q587ps_vSrxBJO9yf6Wu1M1djfajAU3gDQRm8geztyY/edit?usp=sharing)
-The browser extension will need to scan the current page the user is on for any text input fields.
-If they exist, it must create a random token that will pass any javascript pre-validation methods the page might contain (i.e. If it is a field prompting for an email address, the token must have an "@" sign as well as an email domain).
-It must then tell the proxy of the text to search for via our api.
+The browser extension allows the user to generate token via a context menu.
+It creates a random token that will pass any javascript pre-validation methods the page might contain (i.e. If it is a field prompting for an email address, the token must have an "@" sign as well as an email domain).
+It then sends the tokens to our server and Pi where they are assigned corresponding credentials for alter replacement.